MAliHassanDev/Sketch/README.md

 ## Purpose
 This project was developed with the following goals:
 1. **Learning the Canvas Native API**: Gaining hands-on experience to understand its features and capabilities.
+2. **Learning React**: Using this project as a foundation to transition into learning and applying React for modern web applications.

 ## Upcoming Features
 I have planned to add these features in feature updates: